 .
 AACOMAS supports the latest versions of all major Internet browsers.
 To successfully complete the AACOMAS application, you must review all online application instructions in addition to the content of this publication.
 View the application instructions

-The AACOMAS online application is designed to easily guide the applicant through the complex osteopathic medical school application process.
+The AACOMAS online application is designed to easily guide applicants through the osteopathic medical school application process.

 Official MCAT Scores

-Osteopathic medical schools require official scores from the Medical College Admissions Test (MCAT) to consider applicants for admission.
+Osteopathic medical schools require official scores from the Medical College Admissions Test (MCAT).
 You must contact AAMC to have your official MCAT scores released to AACOMAS.
 MCAT scores are not released to AACOMAS automatically.
 Once released, MCAT scores are sent to AACOMAS electronically from AAMC and matched to your application using the self-reported information in the Standardized Tests section of your AACOMAS application.
 Paper copies are not accepted.

 To forward your MCAT scores to AACOMAS: